lonnieezell/Bonfire2/docs/modules/dashboard.md

 **value**

-The value of the widget displayed under the title: typically the total number of records
+The value of the widget displayed under the title: typically the total number of records.
+It can also any string, like a table with data.

 **url**

 The address that displays the list of objects on your module.
-It will be associated with the word "view detail"
+It will be associated with the word "view detail".

 **faIcon**